 England Netball’s newest board member Jennifer Thomas is one of the founding members of Black Inclusion Week.
 Lucy Goodman recently interviewed Jennifer about this initiative and the work she has been supporting England Netball with to improve inclusion in our sport.
 Watch the video above to hear more from Jennifer.

-During Black History Month in October 2020, we also spoke to some of netball’s prominent Black representatives about their experiences with the sport.
-Read what they had to say below.
+Since Black History Month in October 2020, we have been speaking to some of netball’s prominent Black representatives about their experiences with the sport.
+Read and listen to their stories below.

 Halimat Adio – Roses Future

 Halimat Adio of the Roses Futures has three senior caps to her name after competing in Netball Europe in 2019.
 She has been a Future for two years now and excels as goal keeper for London Pulse in the Vitality Netball Superleague.